Speakers

 Subtitle: From the molecular formula to the genetic code

-The lecture shows how information can be passed on using a chemical formula and its spatial structure.
-It also discusses how the genetic code comes about and what role the amino acid sequence plays in the properties of proteins and enzymes.
+The lecture shows how information can be transmitted using a chemical formula and its spatial structure.
+It also discusses how the genetic code is created and what role the amino acid sequence plays in the properties of proteins and enzymes.

-Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centers, young chemist forums, adult education centers - Duration: 75 to 90 min
+Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centres, young chemists' forums, adult education centres - Duration: 75 to 90 min

-Serendipity or the role of chance in discovery
+Serendipity or the role of chance in discoveries

 How does the new get into the world?

-Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centers, young chemist forums, adult education centers - Duration: 75 to 90 min
+Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centres, young chemists' forums, adult education centres - Duration: 75 to 90 min

 150 years of the periodic table of elements

-The history and development of the Periodic Table of Elements (PSE) is covered; newer elements and their discovery are presented.
-Selected examples illustrate how the position of an element in the periodic table allows conclusions to be drawn about its physical and, above all, chemical properties.
-The key role of an element's electron configuration (atomic shell structure) on its properties is discussed.
+The history and development of the Periodic Table of Elements (PSE) are covered; newer elements and their discovery are presented.
+Selected examples illustrate how the position of an element in the periodic table allows conclusions to be drawn about its physical and, above all, its chemical properties.
+The key role of the electron configuration of an element (structure of the atomic shell) on its properties is discussed.
 The oblique relationships in the PSE are discussed.
-The typical properties of metals, metalloids and non-metals are presented.
+The typical properties of metals, semimetals and nonmetals are presented.

-Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centers, young chemist forums, adult education centers - Duration: 75 to 90 min
+Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centres, young chemists' forums, adult education centres - Duration: 75 to 90 min

 Does the Nobel Prize need a quota for women?

-The CVs of selected female scientists (Curie, Meitner, Immerwahr, Kwolek, etc.) are presented and the important contribution that many female scientists have made to their field is discussed, but this has not always received the right recognition and appreciation in the professional world.
+The CVs of selected female scientists (Curie, Meitner, Immerwahr, Kwolek, etc.) are presented and the important contribution many female scientists have made to their field of expertise is discussed, but this has not always been properly recognized and appreciated by the professional world.
 But women who have been awarded the Nobel Prize are also honored in this presentation.
-In addition, female scientists who have made Career outside their field in art and politics (Adorno, Hamm-Brücher, Merkel, Schwätzer, Thatcher, among others) are presented.
+In addition, female scientists who have made Career outside their field of expertise in art and politics are presented (Adorno, Hamm-Brücher, Merkel, Schwätzer, Thatcher, etc.).

-Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centers, young chemist forums, adult education centers - Duration: 75 to 90 min
+Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centres, young chemists' forums, adult education centres - Duration: 75 to 90 min

 Unlucky people in science and business [NEW]

-The biographies of scientists in physics, chemistry, life sciences and medicine are presented who were creative and made groundbreaking inventions, but whose achievements were not always appropriately recognized.
-Such “unlucky people” also include highly respected researchers who, for example, were passed over for the Nobel Prize.
-Such people were often misunderstood and even ostracized in their time and it was only much later that their ideas were realized for the benefit of society.
+The biographies of scientists in physics, chemistry, life sciences and medicine are presented, who were creative and made groundbreaking inventions, but whose achievements were not always appropriately recognised.
+Such "unlucky" people also include highly respected researchers who were, for example, passed over for the Nobel Prize.
+Such people were often misunderstood in their time, even ostracised, and only much later were their ideas realised for the benefit of society.
 The differences between inventing, developing, creating and discovering are discussed in more detail.

-Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centers, young chemist forums, adult education centers - Duration: 75 to 90 min
+Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centres, young chemists' forums, adult education centres - Duration: 75 to 90 min

 Pain and its treatment [NEW]